 A Registry Week was held in Newcastle in October 2016, coordinated by St Vincent de Paul Society and funded by NOVA for Women and Children.
 Micah Projects and the Mercy Foundation were also involved.
 Over three early mornings, volunteers took to the streets of the Newcastle LGA to survey people sleeping rough, gathering information from them using an internationally recognised tool to assess their needs.
 Key findings at the time revealed 54 people sleeping on the street, with 83% of them having mental health concerns.
 A register was generated from the survey, which continues to be updated and managed by Matthew Talbot Homeless Service via their assertive outreach program.
 You can notify Vinnies about people you might see sleeping on the streets in our community, via their website here.

 Representatives from Newcastle City Council and Compass Housing Services attended the United Nations Habitat III Conference in Quito in 2016 where the Australian Government endorsed the New Urban Agenda, a 20 year roadmap that aims to help countries rethink how they plan and manage urban development.
-Eager to ensure momentum wasn't lost, Compass Housing convened the first international NUA conference in Melbourne in May 2017 where experts from across the globe met to discuss strategies to ensure the agenda is implemented both here and across the broader Asia Pacific region.
+Eager to ensure momentum wasn't lost, Compass Housing convened the first international NUA conference in Melbourne in May 2017 and in Newcastle in November 2018 where experts from across the globe met to discuss strategies to ensure the agenda is implemented both here and across the broader Asia Pacific region.
 Both organisations have also recently attended the World Urban Forum 9 and are committed to the implementation of the NUA in Australia and ensuring all people have access to adequate and affordable housing.
 Click here for more information.